What’s the difference between the Department of Immigration and Border Protection and the Department of Agriculture, Fisheries and the Forestry?

 Can I take food or other goods from Australia through an airport to another country?

 Each country has specific requirements as to goods that are allowed to be imported.
-The Department of Agriculture, Water and the Environment does not keep a record of other countries’ requirements.
+The Department of Agriculture, Fisheries and Forestry does not keep a record of other countries’ requirements.
 For further information you should contact the relevant country’s consulate or embassy in your nearest capital city.

 Once I’ve cleared biosecurity at an airport, can I take food or other goods to another state within Australia?